Last Updated on Wednesday, 07 August 2013 20:38

 Background on speed training for rugby

-Improvement of Speed, Agility and Quickness is based on training the nervous system:
+Improvement of Speed, Agility and Quickness is based on training the nervous system AND your muscles. the elements are:

 - Dynamic Flex warm-up,